sagihaider/CE880/README.md

 ### Steps to follow:

 1. Go to [Week 6](https://github.com/sagihaider/CE880_2021/tree/main/Week6) folder
-2. Open [Exercise 6: Regression](https://github.com/sagihaider/CE880_2021/blob/main/Week6/Excersise_6_1.ipynb) in new tab and open the notebook in Google Colab.
+2. Open [Exercise 6: Statistics and Hypothesis Testing](https://github.com/sagihaider/CE880_2021/blob/main/Week6/Excersise_6_1.ipynb) in new tab and open the notebook in Google Colab.
 Go through the notebook, where we have a full example of Statistics and Hypothesis Testing.
 Please re-run all the cells and feel free to play with it.

 ***
 ## Important Packages